2.5M+

 Reduction in Laboratory Costs

-To study the illumination dependence and the exposed area dependence of the I-V characteristics of the solar cell.
+To study the illumination dependence and the exposed area dependence of the IV characteristics of solar cell through an iv characteristics practical investigation.

 A simple dc circuit with bias voltage, solar cell, variable resistance, ammeter, voltmeter, lamp and ac power supply to operate the lamp, variable area chopper plate.